zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 For our application, the partial orthogonality between \\(\bm{L_{m,n}}\\) and \\(\bm{N_{m,n}}\\) is not a real concern.
 According to Equations 17.36 and 17.37, the electric and the magnetic fields can be expressed solely in terms of \\(\bm{M_{m,n}}\\) and \\(\bm{N_{m,n}}\\), which are mutually orthogonal, as has been shown by Equations 17.82 and 17.92.

 Now, let us return to the scattering problem.
-In general, we may arrive at the solution by determining the values of the set of coefficients \\(\lbrace a_{m,n}, b_{m,n} \rbrace\\) of the vector spherical wave series expansion
+In general, we may arrive at the solution by determining the values of the set of coefficients \\(\lbrace a_{m,n}, b_{m,n} \rbrace\\) of the vector spherical wave series expansion given by Equations 17.36:

 $$ \tag{17.96}
 	\bm{E}(\bm{r}, \omega)
 	= -\sum_{n=0}^{\infin} \sum_{m=-n}^{n} \big( a_{m,n}(\omega) \bm{M_{m,n}}(\bm{r}, \omega) + b_{m,n}(\omega) \bm{N_{m,n}}(\bm{r}, \omega) \big).
 $$

-In order to find these coefficients, we must consider three distinct types of electromagnetic fields: the incident field produced by an external source, the scattered field in the far zone of the particle, and the total internal field induced inside the sphere.
+In order to obtain these coefficients, we must consider three (???) distinct types of electromagnetic fields: the incident field produced by an external source, the scattered field in the far zone of the particle, and the total internal field induced inside the sphere.
 The reason for this kind of decomposition will become apparent shortly.

 We shall start with the incident field.
 Evidently, its expression must be known a priori.
 That permits us to determine the values of the coefficients \\(a_{m,n}\\) and \\(b_{m,n}\\) by projecting Equation 17.96 onto \\(\bm{M_{s,t}}\\) and \\(\bm{N_{s,t}}\\) using Equations 17.88 and 17.89, respectively: